sormy/systemjs-hot-reloader/README.md

 Both hooks have array of reinjected modules as first argument.

+Please note that unused modules without exports can't be unloaded without extra debug information which could be enable with `SystemJS.trace = true`.

 ### CSS Hot Reloader ###

 This reloader could reload any module, including CSS, LESS, SCSS, SASS, Stylus,